 Writing is a solo activity.
 While researching Loon Chase, I learned about loon calls.
 Hear the voice of a loon: the sound that hauntingly captures the essence of our solo journeys.
 But every writer needs community.
 For constructive editing, encouragement, and all-around help moving forward with your work, join an in-person or online critique group.
 And check out Jane Yolen's famous "BIC" and other good advice in this WRITER'S FAQ.

 Excellent books about writing abound.
-BUILDING FICTION by Jesse Lee Kercheval is the nuts and bolts book about craft that I recommend to my students and manuscript-editing clients, and to published writers at any level of experience.
+BUILDING FICTION by Jesse Lee Kercheval is a nuts and bolts book about craft I often recommend to students and manuscript-editing clients, and to published writers at any level of experience.

-Editorial Services: Throughout the year, I take on selective manuscripts for independent editing, specializing in MG, YA, and adult fiction.
-If you would like to work with me on your book project, please write to for more information.
+Editorial Services: Throughout the year, I take on selective projects for independent editing.
+I work on picture books and middle grade fiction and non-fiction, and YA and adult fiction.
+Write to for more information.